envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 a) Secret scanning is a tool for secure secret storage and management.

-b) Secret scanning will scan your entire Git history on all branches present in your GitHub repository for secrets.
+b) Secret scanning will scan titles, descriptions, and comments, in open and closed historical issues for secrets.

-c) Secret scanning will scan titles, descriptions, and comments, in open and closed historical issues for secrets.
+c) Secret scanning will scan your entire Git history on all branches present in your GitHub repository for secrets.

 d) Secret scanning can prevent supported secrets from being pushed into your enterprise, organization, or repository.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** A</span>

 Secret scanning is a tool for secure secret storage and management.